Networking · Ports, Protocols, & Network Scanners

 The Bigger Picture – Why These Five Are Essential

-These five protocols work together to enable everything from browsing the web, sending emails, and connecting to networks, and even keeping your inbox in sync.
-They represent the invisible architecture of digital life.
-Without them:
+These protocols work together to enable everything from browsing the web, sending email, and connecting to networks, to keeping your inbox in sync.
+They’re the invisible architecture of digital life.

 Section 3: Remote Access Protocols